kanekarsanket/kanekarsanket.github.io/_pages/about.md

   -   - /about.html
       - ---

       I am a tenure-track Assistant Professor in Economics at Alabama State University.
-My primary research interests lie in the areas of developmental economics, rural economics, health economics, public health, and public policy.
+My primary research interests lie in the areas of developmental economics, health economics, public health, and public policy.
 I am particularly interested in applying empirical econometric methods to evaluate the efficacy of various policies and programs.

       If you are interested in my work or would like to collaborate, please feel free to reach out to me.
-      My email address is skanekar@alasu.edu.
+My email address is sanketkanekar08@gmail.com